Overview of the Turkmen Language

 The first writing system used for the Turkmen language was an Arabic script, although very little was written in it.
 The Unified Turkish Latin Alphabet (UTLA), based on the Latin alphabet, was introduced in 1929.
 It was very close to the Latin alphabet used in Turkey.
 In 1940, the Cyrillic script for Turkmen replaced the UTLA.
 Finally, in 1995, the "Täze Elipbiÿi" or New Alphabet was formally introduced by the president and officially came into use in 1996.
 This alphabet is used today.
 There are 30 letters in the Turkmen alphabet, including 9 vowels and 21 consonants.

 Turkmen sounds and letters do not have a one-to-one correspondence, so just as in English, some Turkmen words are not written exactly like they sound.
-In particular, the letters B, G, and K indicate several sounds.
+In particular, the letters B, G, and K each indicate several sounds.

 The distinction between long and short vowels is an important feature of the Turkmen language.
 Each vowel sound has its long and short variants.
 In fact, there are some monosyllabic words that are written the same, but are pronounced differently and have different meanings depending on whether the vowel is long or short.
-Another notable features of the Turkmen language is vowel harmony.
+Another notable feature of the Turkmen language is vowel harmony.
 All vowels can be classified as front vowels or back vowels.
 In the Turkmen language, if there is a front vowel in the first syllable of a word, front vowels are also used in the following syllables.
 Likewise, if there is a back vowel in first syllable of a word, back vowels are used in the following syllables.

 Generally, stress in Turkmen is placed on the last syllable of a word.
 If the word accepts affixes, the stress usually goes on the affix.
 This fact means that the position of the stress may change as endings are added to a word.